Quadratic residue: History, conventions, and elementary facts

 Fermat, Euler, Lagrange, Legendre, and other number theorists of the 17th and 18th centuries established theorems and formed conjectures about quadratic residues, but the first systematic treatment is § IV of Gauss's Disquisitiones Arithmeticae (1801).
 Article 95 introduces the terminology "quadratic residue" and "quadratic nonresidue", and says that if the context makes it clear, the adjective "quadratic" may be dropped.

 For a given n, a list of the quadratic residues modulo n may be obtained by simply squaring all the numbers 0, 1, ..., n − 1.
-Since a≡b (mod n) implies a^{2}≡b^{2} (mod n), any other quadratic residue is congruent (mod n) to some in the obtained list.
+Since a ≡ b (mod n) implies a^{2}≡b^{2} (mod n), any other quadratic residue is congruent (mod n) to some in the obtained list.
 But the obtained list is not composed of mutually incongruent quadratic residues (mod n) only.
-Since a^{2}≡(n−a)^{2} (mod n), the list obtained by squaring all numbers in the list 1, 2, ..., n − 1 (or in the list 0, 1, ..., n) is symmetric (mod n) around its midpoint, hence it is actually only needed to square all the numbers in the list 0, 1, ..., $\lfloor$ n/2 $\rfloor$.
+Since a^{2}≡(n−a)^{2} (mod n), the list obtained by squaring all numbers in the list 1, 2, ..., n − 1 (or in the list 0, 1, ..., n) is symmetric (mod n) around its midpoint, hence it is actually only needed to square all the numbers in the list $0, 1, ..., \lfloor n/2 \rfloor$.
 The list so obtained may still contain mutually congruent numbers (mod n).
 Thus, the number of mutually noncongruent quadratic residues modulo n cannot exceed n/2 + 1 (n even) or (n + 1)/2 (n odd).

 The product of two residues is always a residue.

 Prime modulus

-Modulo 2, every integer is a quadratic residue.

 Modulo an odd prime number p there are (p + 1)/2 residues (including 0) and (p − 1)/2 nonresidues, by Euler's criterion.
 In this case, it is customary to consider 0 as a special case and work within the multiplicative group of nonzero elements of the field $(\mathbb{Z}/p\mathbb{Z})$.
 In other words, every congruence class except zero modulo p has a multiplicative inverse.
 This is not true for composite moduli.

 Following this convention, the multiplicative inverse of a residue is a residue, and the inverse of a nonresidue is a nonresidue.

 Following this convention, modulo an odd prime number there is an equal number of residues and nonresidues.

 Modulo a prime, the product of two nonresidues is a residue and the product of a nonresidue and a (nonzero) residue is a nonresidue.

 The first supplement to the law of quadratic reciprocity is that if p ≡ 1 (mod 4) then −1 is a quadratic residue modulo p, and if p ≡ 3 (mod 4) then −1 is a nonresidue modulo p.
 This implies the following:

 If p ≡ 1 (mod 4) the negative of a residue modulo p is a residue and the negative of a nonresidue is a nonresidue.

 If p ≡ 3 (mod 4) the negative of a residue modulo p is a nonresidue and the negative of a nonresidue is a residue.